NWPPA offers two different membership types. Click below to find out more, download a brochure, or join today!

 How Do I Become a Member?

-Call, write, or email us for additional membership information.
-Dues are calculated from a formula that uses your system’s retail kilowatt-hour sales and number of active meters plus the number of FTEs at your utility.
-If you would like to know more about NWPPA utility membership, or receive a dues calculation form, email firstname.lastname@example.org, call (360) 816-1442, or write to us at 9817 NE 54th St., Ste.
+Membership investment is calculated by a formula based on your system’s retail kilowatt-hour sales, number of active meters, and the number of employees at your utility.
+If you would like to know more about NWPPA utility membership, or receive a membership calculation, email email@example.com, call (360) 816-1442, or write to us at 9817 NE 54th St., Ste.
 200, Vancouver, WA 98662-6064.

 What Do You Receive as a Member?

-NWPPA trains thousands of employees and board members every year via over 200 classes, workshops, and conferences.
-The Association keeps abreast of its member training needs through a strong committee structure.
-Courses are offered in most functional utility operation areas, including engineering, customer service, accounting, and leadership.
-In addition, NWPPA offers board and management training to meet the demands of operating a utility in a competitive marketplace.
-Webinars are offered to members throughout the year covering current events and issues in the utility industry.
-NWPPA’s four major conferences, its issue forums, and its Annual Meeting are recognized as some of the best offered anywhere in the country.
+NWPPA is a premier workforce development and education provider for public power in the Northwest.
+Each year NWPPA trains thousands of employees and board members offering over 200 training events, workshops, and conferences.
+The Association keeps abreast of its member training needs through a member-driven committee structure.
+Courses are offered in most functional utility operation areas, including engineering, operations, customer service, accounting, and leadership.
+Webinars are offered for members throughout the year covering current events and issues in the utility industry.
+In addition, NWPPA offers board and management training to meet the demands of operating a utility on behalf of a utility’s constituency.
+NWPPA’s four major conferences, issue forums, and Annual Meeting are recognized as some of the best topical and timely events in support of public power offered anywhere in the country.

 Committees and Task Forces

 Run by members, each of our committees and task forces covers a specific topic area.
-NWPPA’s committees, sections, and roundtables should be key components of your utility’s employee succession plan.
-The groups offer members an opportunity to participate in the development of training and new services and products; members also share ideas and experiences.
+NWPPA’s committees, and roundtables are a key components of your utility’s employee succession plan.
+These groups offer members an opportunity to participate in the development of training and new services and products; members also share ideas and experiences.
 Where better to learn about working with diverse groups of people, broadening horizons with outside industry-related committee assignments, learning skills chairing committees, and contributing something back to the industry?
-Current active committees are: Government Relations; Information technology; Marketers/Communicators; Power Supply; Utility 3 Cs Workshop; Power Supply Workshop; Administrative Assistant Workshop; Alaska Utility Conference; Engineering & Operations; and Northwest Communication & Energy Innovations Conference.
+Current committees are: Government Relations; Information Technology; Power Supply; Customer Service, Credit and Collections; Power Supply; Administrative Assistant; Alaska Utility Conference; Engineering & Operations; and Northwest Communication & Energy Innovations.
 Task Forces include the Environmental Task Force.

 Federal Legislative Representation and Coordination

-While statewide organizations focus on legislative efforts affecting their respective states, NWPPA represents the regional issues of its members on a federal level.
-We employ federal lobbyists to represent our members’ interests in Washington, D.C., and work with NWPPA and its Government Relations Committee.
+While statewide organizations focus on legislative efforts affecting their respective states, NWPPA represents its members on regional issues at the federal level.
+We employ a local and federal lobbyist to represent our members’ interests in Washington, D.C., working closely with NWPPA’s Government Relations Committee.
 We sponsor an annual face-to-face trip to Washington, D.C., and we hold meetings with association leaders to coordinate federal legislative activities.
-Each year the membership passes resolutions which become NWPPA’s membership position on energy issues affecting the region and country.
-These public power statements communicate our members’ positions to legislators and other important audiences and interest groups.
-As a member, you have the opportunity to create and vote on these important resolutions.
+Each year the membership passes resolutions which become NWPPA’s membership position on energy issues affecting the region and the industry.
+These public power resolutions communicate our members’ positions to legislators and other important audiences and interest groups.
+As a member, you have the opportunity to propose resolutions and vote on these important resolutions.

-Information is power, and in a competitive, deregulated environment having the right information is critical to success.
+Information is power, and in today’s environment having the right information is critical to success.
 The Association gathers information and distributes the aggregated results to members by conducting annual wage and benefit surveys of its membership.

 Cooperative Programs to Meet Specific Member Needs